Optimal Causal Annotations: An Application to Casenotes in Social Services: Experiments: Methodological validation

-The covariate data $X$ consists of baseline characteristics on each client as tabular data (left, \Cref{fig:outreach_lineplots}), such as the number of previous outreach engagements, and (right, \Cref{fig:outreach_lineplots}) LLM generated summaries of case notes recorded before treatment.
-We construct the cohort in our dataset to include clients who are seen consistently at least once per month from 2019-2021.
+The covariate data $X$ consists of baseline characteristics on each client as tabular data (center right, \Cref{fig:retailhero_lineplots}), such as the number of previous outreach engagements, and (rightmost, \Cref{fig:retailhero_lineplots}) LLM generated summaries of case notes recorded before treatment.
+We construct the cohort in our dataset to include clients who are seen consistently at least once per 6 months from 2019-2021.
+(Being on caseload requires a more intensive frequency of being seen at least three times per month, so our cohort definition does not leak post-treatment information).
 The binary treatment $Z$ was based on the number of outreach engagements within the first 6 months of 2019.
-Clients with 1-2 engagements were assigned $Z=0$ (131 clients), and those with 3-15 where assigned $Z=1$ (355 clients).
-The outcome $Y$ is the highest housing placement reached by 2021.
+Clients with 1-2 engagements were assigned $Z=0$ (131 clients), and those with 3-15 were assigned $Z=1$ (355 clients).
+The outcome $Y$ can take on values in $\{0,1,2,3\}$, where $0$ indicates that a client is still on the streets and $3$ indicates that a client has found permanent housing. $Y$ is the highest housing placement reached by 2021.
 Our final data set contained $471$ clients.
-More information on the data can be found in \Cref{appendix-data}.
-We seek to estimate the causal effect of street outreach on housing placement.
-We use housing placement as an illustrative example because it is well-recorded ground truth data in our dataset.
-However, it could also be plausibly missing, in which case nonprofits have to decide how to expend their limited resources to obtain more information (i.e., caseworker follow-up calls or analyzing more recent casenotes $\tilde{Y}$).

-Similar to Retail Hero, we demonstrate the utility of our approach by using a random forest model to estimate the outcome model on tabular data alone, $\hat{\mu}=\Eb{Y|X}$, and we incorporate LLM predictions $f(X)$ by including them as predictors in a random forest model to get $\hat{\mu} = \Eb{Y|X,f(X)}$.
+More information on the data can be found in \Cref{appendix:real-data-exp}.
+We use housing placement as an illustrative example because the ground truth data is available in our dataset.
+However, this is still illustrative since it might be missing in other settings, in which case nonprofits have to decide how to expend their limited resources to obtain more information (i.e., caseworker follow-up calls or analyzing more recent casenotes $\tilde{Y}$).
+Similar to Retail Hero, our "Tabular Data" model uses random forests to estimate the outcome model on tabular data alone, $\hat{\mu}_z(X)$, and in ``..+LLM Predictions'' we include LLM predictions $f_z(X,\tilde{Y})$ as additional covariates and estimate $\hat{\mu}_z(X,\tilde{Y})$.

+The LLM predictions are given by serializing the tabular data, and/or including summaries --- see the appendix for the prompts used.

+In \Cref{fig:retailhero_lineplots}, we see that overall our adaptive approach shows improvements over uniform random sampling.
+The MSE approximately doubles when going from both adaptive estimators to random sampling in the tabular data setting and with LLM predictions.
+For budgets $B = 0.2 - 0.5$, the confidence interval widths for our causal effect estimates range from $0.31 - 0.38$ for the adaptive estimator with balancing weights, $0.47-0.98$ for the plug-in estimator, and $0.76-1.56$ for random sampling.
+Thus, our batch-adaptive estimators yield far more precise estimates than random sampling, and at lower cost.